frankhale/toby/README.md

 Express web application that is spawned from a regular Node process so that more deployment scenarios are possible.

-A Toby deployment would ship the regular `node.exe` and `node.lib` files along side the source code.
-We know NW.js and Electron ship with Node embedded but shipping Node as an external resource allows us to run Toby's server in a regular Node process and unencumbered by NW.js / Electron specific compiling requirements for any potential native Node modules we may want to use nor or in the future.
-The only native Node module being at the moment is SQLite3.

 Having Toby behind an Express app makes it fairly trivial to deploy to NW.js, Electron and support a regular web browser.